 Scope of the Regulations with Regard to Laboratory Research

 Principal Investigators with laboratory operations involving any reasonable, occupational risk of exposure to human or primate blood or bodily fluids must establish, implement and maintain a written exposure control plan that meets the requirements of OSHA 29 CFR 1910.1030 (c) and CCR Title 8 Section 5193 (c).

 The Biological Use Authorization as the Bloodborne Pathogens Exposure Control Plan

-- Initials of researchers on the project to document their review of the safety protocols,
+- Documented review of the safety protocols,

-- Biosafety cabinet certification date(s).
+- Biosafety cabinet certification date(s) as applicable.

-Training on the Bloodborne Pathogens Standards
+Training on the BBP Standards

-“Hepatitis B FAQs for the Public,” U.S. Department of Health & Human Services, Centers for Disease Control and Prevention
+Hepatitis B FAQs for the Public, U.S. Department of Health & Human Services, Centers for Disease Control and Prevention